mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 Here you used reduce to get the total of all counters and displayed it!

 Test your work.
-When you update a counter the total alsoi updates.
+When you update a counter the total also updates.

-With this change the values are stored in the parent component and the values are passed down to the child components through props.
+With this change, the values are stored in the parent component and the values are passed down to the child components through props.

 <!-- > -->